Exergist/BigKNOB/README.md

 </details>

 ## Notes
- * My [BigKNOB](https://www.etsy.com/listing/811162898/bigknob-customizable-programmable-usb-c) (identified as the "v2" version at the time) was custom-ordered through [LeafCutterLabs on Etsy](https://www.etsy.com/shop/LeafCutterLabs) in May 2021.
+ * My [BigKNOB](https://www.etsy.com/listing/811162898/bigknob-customizable-programmable-usb-c) (identified as the "v2" version) was custom-ordered through [LeafCutterLabs on Etsy](https://www.etsy.com/shop/LeafCutterLabs) in May 2021.
  * The keymap was optimized for use with the BigKNOB dented encoder.
  * Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus).
  * A [VoiceAttack plugin](https://github.com/Exergist/VAHidInterface) for communicating with BigKNOB is also available.